rparin/Sleep-Tracker/README.md

 npm install
 ```

-4. You should see a `node_modules` folder once all dependencies have been installed
+4. You should see a `node_modules` folder once all dependencies has been installed

 ### Setting up Firebase